LekKit/RVVM/README.md

 - Sound (HD Audio or else)
 - Linux userspace syscalls emulation, ELF loader
 - More RVJIT optimizations, shared caches
-- USB HID or something else to replace PS/2
+- USB/I2C HID or something else to replace PS/2
 - *Maybe* virtio devices (Don't like the idea of fictional devices)
 - Other peripherals (OpenCores I2C, SiFive GPIO, other stuff from real boards)
 - *A lot more...*